nabruna/kbbig/README.md

 ### The Kate Bush Bard Instrument Generator

-This Python 3.7 script generates a random instrument out of 35 unique instruments, handpicked from [Kate Bush's discography](https://en.wikipedia.org/wiki/Kate_Bush_discography).
-These are not your conventional bard instruments, and the existence of some in your role-playing game might depend on your campaign's setting.
+This Python 3.7 script generates a random instrument out of 35 unique options, all handpicked from [Kate Bush's discography](https://en.wikipedia.org/wiki/Kate_Bush_discography).
+These are not your conventional bard instruments, and the likelihood of some of them existing in your role-playing game might depend on your campaign's setting.
+I recommend that you generate at least three and discuss which one would work best for your character with your DM. :)

 ### How to run this script